Midway upon the journey of our life

 “Surge of Virus Misinformation Stumps Facebook and Twitter” PRINT AND READ

-Discussion themes: What are the responsibilities of the citizen?
-What does Truth have to do with good citizenship?
+Discussion themes: What does Truth have to do with good citizenship?
+What are the responsibilities of a good citizen in a democracy?

-Sophia Rosenfeld, Democracy and Truth A Short History, Chapter I
+Sophia Rosenfeld, Democracy and Truth: A Short History, Chapter I; and pp. 42-49 (specifically about Kant)

-Rosenfeld provides historical background on many of the themes, as well as many of the thinkers, that will occupy is for the next two weeks.
+Rosenfeld provides valuable historical background on many of the themes, as well as many of the thinkers, that will occupy is for the next two weeks.
+She addresses most of these works directly.

 Immanuel Kant, “What is Enlightenment?”
 PRINT AND READ

-In Kant’s short essay, we find some germs of the liberal democratic conception of citizenship.
+In Kant’s short essay, we find fruitful germs of the liberal democratic conception of citizenship.
 What does Kant mean by “enlightenment?”
 What does he mean by the obligation to act upon enlightened principles?
+How does he justify it?

-What does it mean to be a good citizen in the US?
+What does it mean to be a good citizen in the US or any other liberal democracy?
 Do Americans live up to their responsibility to be good citizens?
-Do you?
-If you don’t, does it matter?
+Does it matter if they do?
+Do you routinely live up to this challenge?

 Discussion theme: Sorry to say it, but none of us is infallible.
-What role should the limitations on our capacity to know the Truth play in the design of well-functioning liberal democratic polity?
+This fact has direct implications for our understanding of politics.
+What role should the limitations on our capacity to know the Truth play in the design of a well-functioning liberal democratic polity?
+Conversely, why are authoritarian regimes not as concerned about the issue of human fallibility?

 “On the Liberty of Thought and Discussion,” in John Stuart Mill, On Liberty (1869), ONLY chapter II: PRINT AND READ

-Discussion theme: In dictatorships, politicians lie by habit and decree.
-Are we naive to expect that politicians should behave any differently in liberal democratic polities?
+Discussion theme: In dictatorships, politicians lie by habit, deception, and decree.
+Are we naïve to expect that politicians will or even should behave differently in liberal democratic polities?
+Also, is it always a bad thing when they lie?

-In this section, I would like to cover two themes: 1) the extent to which all forms of political organization are about nothing more than domination; 2) the defense of lying instead of telling the Truth.
+In this section, I would like to cover two themes: 1) the argument that all forms of political organization are about nothing more than domination.
+This argument is implicit in Machiavelli’s The Prince as well as in the works of political scientists who call themselves “realists”; and 2) the defense of political lying instead of telling the Truth.

 Excerpts from Machiavelli’s The Prince PRINT AND READ